A Stable Marriage Requires Communication: Warm Up: Lower Bounds for Exact Stability

-\begin{proof} To define $\prefs{W}(\bfx)$, for every $i$ we define the preference list of $w_i$ to consist of all $m_j$ s.t.\ $x^i_j=1$, in arbitrary order (say, sorted by $j$), followed by $m_i$ (with all other men absent).
-Similarly, to define $\prefs{M}(\bfy)$, for every $j$ we define the preference list of $m_j$ to consist of all $w_i$ s.t.\ $y^i_j=1$, in arbitrary order (say, sorted by~$i$), followed by $w_j$ (with all other women absent).
+\begin{proof} To define $\prefs{W}(\bfx)$, for every $i$ we define the preference list of $w_i$ to consist of all $m_j$ \sut\ $x^i_j=1$, in arbitrary order (say, sorted by $j$), followed by $m_i$ (with all other men absent).
+Similarly, to define $\prefs{M}(\bfy)$, for every $j$ we define the preference list of $m_j$ to consist of all $w_i$ \sut\ $y^i_j=1$, in arbitrary order (say, sorted by~$i$), followed by $w_j$ (with all other women absent).

 We first show that $\marriageid$ is stable with respect to $\prefs{W}(\bfx)$ and $\prefs{M}(\bfy)$ iff $\DISJ(\bfx, \bfy) = 1$.
 Indeed, since every participant is married by $\marriageid$ to someone on their preference list, we have: